piglovesyou/react-kindness/README.md

 </KindnessPanel>
 ```

-Properties of the argument is this:
+Properties of the argument is these:

 ```js
 type KindnessPanelContentProps = {|